FranciscoKloganB/hive-p2p/hive/docs/quickstartdocs.rst

 Installation - Part II
 ~~~~~~~~~~~~~~~~~~~~~~

-Throughout the development of the project, convex optimization problems had to
+Throughout the development of the project, a handful of convex optimization
-be solved.

-We used the CVXPY_ package to tackle that issue; unfortunately, the
+problems had to be solved.
+We used the CVXPY_ package to tackle that issue;
-solvers available to Python_ are few and not very powerful, specially when it
+unfortunately, the solvers available to Python_ are few and not very powerful,
-comes to open-source ones.
-For semi-definite programming problems with utilized
+specially when it comes to open-source ones.
+For semi-definite programming
-Mosek_.
-We let CVXPY select the solver for global optimization problems, from
+problems with utilized Mosek_.
+We let CVXPY select the solver for global
-among the pool of installed solvers.
-We also use BMIBNB_ solver from MatLab_
+optimization problems, from among the pool of installed solvers.
+We also use
-(through the MatLabEngine_) using YALMIP_ because the latter supports
+BMIBNB_ solver from MatLab_ (through the MatLabEngine_) using YALMIP_ because
-non-convex constraints.
+the latter supports non-convex constraints.

 To use MOSEK along with CVXPY follow the installation instructions linked below: